Victoria Wood: Tributes

 On 15 May 2016, ITV broadcast Let's Do It: A Tribute to Victoria Wood.
 In 2017, Wood was the subject of a seven-part show dedicated mainly to extracts from her TV and live work.
 The main series, titled Our Friend Victoria, aired on BBC One between 11 April and 9 May and concluded later in the year with a Christmas special on 23 December 2017.
 The seven episodes were presented by Julie Walters, Richard E. Grant, Michael Ball, Maxine Peake, The League of Gentlemen, Daniel Rigby and Anne Reid.
 On 17 May 2019, a statue of Wood was unveiled in her home town of Bury in Lancashire.

+The Old Laundry theatre in Windermere was renamed the Victoria Wood Theatre in her memory.
+Wood had been a trustee of the theatre.
+A musical containing Wood's songs, Fourteen again, premiered at the theatre.
+The musical is based on a book by Tom MacRae.

+In May 2023 and on what would have been Wood's 70th birthday, Birmingham Repertory Theatre announced the launch of the Victoria Wood Playwriting Prize for Comedy in partnership with The Victoria Wood Foundation and with support from BBC Comedy.
+It was billed as "first ever major playwrighting [sic] prize dedicated to the art of Comedy" and had a cash prize of £25,000 Judges included actors Siobhán McSweeney and Daniel Rigby and writer Tanika Gupta.
+In May 2024, the winner was announced as Portugal by Eugene O'Hare.